 the Pine Barrens were once bustling with activity from lumber mills,

-iron forges and glass factories, and many villages sprang up as a result.
+iron forges and glass factories, and many villages sprang up as a

-to spend a day learning about the rich history of the Pine Barrens!
+a day learning about the rich history of the Pine Barrens!

 This is a recreated maritime village set on the Tuckerton